Reaping the rewards of the Sustainable Development Goals

 This is the essence of Goal 17 – partnerships.
 The challenges are simply too big to address alone.
 The Consumer Goods Forum’s sector-wide commitment to zero net deforestation by 2020 is an example of what’s possible.
 However, examples like these remain limited.
 It’s time for each sector to develop its own transformation roadmap.
 Shifting whole sectors onto a sustainable footing in line with the SDGs will unlock much bigger business opportunities.

-5. Actively work with governments to put the right frameworks in place
+5. Work with governments on building the right frameworks

 Sustainable competition depends on all competitors facing prices that reflect the true costs of the way they do business.
 The idea of pricing pollution at its true environmental and social cost has been around for a long time.
 But the need for strong carbon pricing is becoming ever more urgent to tackle the risk of runaway climate change.
 Business leaders must therefore work openly with regulators, business and civil society to shape policies that create a level playing field more in line with the SDGs.